ashrithssreddy/insight_interceptor/README.md

 ## Contributing

-We welcome contributions to enhance Insight Interceptor!
+I welcome contributions to enhance Insight Interceptor!
 To contribute:

 1. Fork the repository.
 2. Create a new feature branch.